 Robinson, a host of other relatives and

-Saturday, April 22, 2017 at 11 a.m. at Pentecostal Believers of the Coming of Christ Church on SW Amiel Ct.,
+Saturday, April 22, 2017 at 11 a.m. at Pentecostal Believers of the Coming of Christ Church on SW Amiel Ct., entrusted to A. Jerome Brown Funeral

 Fort White, Fla.; Bishop Dr. C